-ADMINISTRATIVE RULES: METRO CODE CHAPTER 7.04 [REVISED MARCH 2017Revised March 2015]
+ADMINISTRATIVE RULES: METRO CODE CHAPTER 7.04 [Revised March 2015]

 Effective July 1, 2006, and extended through December 31, 2020, Metro has established as Metro Code Chapter 7.04 a Construction Excise Tax ("CET") to fund Community Planning and Development Grants ("CPDG").
-Effective April 1, 2017 the CPDG program shall be known as the 2040 Planning and Development Grant program ("2040 Grant" or "Grant").
 These Administrative Rules establish the procedures for administering this tax as mandated in Metro Code Section 7.04.050 and Metro Code Section 7.04.060.
-These Administrative Rules also establish the procedures for administering the 2040 Grants.
 For ease of reference a copy of Metro Code Chapter 7.04 is attached to these administrative rules.